Nasty (Janet Jackson song): Composition

 "Nasty" is set in common time, in the key of F minor.
 Jackson's vocals range between approximately E♭3 and C5.
 The song is in a medium dance groove tempo of 100 beats per minute.
 At the beginning of the song, Jackson shouts, "Give me a beat!".
 The song is about respect as she tells all her male admirers "better be a gentleman or you'll turn me off".
 For the Los Angeles Times, Jackson's approach is hard and aggressive in the song.

 Critical reception

 Billboards reviewer Steven Ivory called "Nasty" a "hard-funk" song, along with other tracks from Control.
 Rob Hoerburger from Rolling Stone remarked that "on cuts such as 'Nasty' and the single 'What Have You Done for Me Lately' Janet makes the message clear: She's still basically a nice girl but ready to kick some butt if you try to put her on a pedestal".
 William Ruhlmann of AllMusic picked the song as one of the album's highlight.
 Website Scene 360° commented that it was a confident, sassy song and influenced pop music in the following years of its release.
+Music Week quipped that the song's "drum track alone is enough to give 'Nasty' an R rating."